github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

       - name: disable workflow commands
         run: |
           Write-Output '::warning:: this is a warning'
-          # PowerShell lacks a simple function to create a hash from a string unfortunately.
           $stopMarker = New-Guid
           Write-Output "::stop-commands::$stopMarker"
           Write-Output '::warning:: this will NOT be a warning'